News

 Ms Zhen: In this special period, we front line teachers are facing new challenges, developing ourselves from beginners in online teaching to now skilled hosts.
 When children have been in class, sometimes parents are even drawn into the lesson.
 This mode of teaching puts greater pressure and higher requirements on teachers, and it also requires close co-operation between teachers, students, and parents.

-QIt is said that the students have produced some excellent work this time.
+Q:It is said that the students have produced some excellent work this time.

 Ms Zhen:Yes.
 We can show some students’ work.